-The following highlight certain events that occurred during 2019:
+The following highlight certain events that occurred during 2020:

-- The District contracts with Harris County Emergency Corps ("HCEC") a nonprofit entity to provide emergency ambulance services to the citizens of North Harris County.
+- The District contracts with Harris County Emergency Corps (HCEC) a nonprofit entity to provide emergency ambulance services to the citizens of North Harris County.
 Under the terms of the Ambulance and Emergency Service Agreement, the District agrees to pay HCEC an agreed upon amount per trip less amounts collected by third parties.
-The District paid HCEC approximately \$14,170,000 in connection with this agreement for services provided in 2019. - The District tax rate remained at \$0.10 per \$100 for the fiscal year. - The District continues to utilize the tax consultants hired in 2014 to review and ensure the accuracy of the tax rolls.
+The District paid HCEC approximately \$15,520,000 in connection with this agreement for services provided in 2020. - The District tax rate was set at \$0.09721 per \$100 for the fiscal year. - The District continues to utilize the tax consultants hired in 2014 to review and ensure the accuracy of the tax rolls.
 During the current review, they identified several new properties missing from the tax rolls that represent new tax value to the district. - Under the Ambulance and Emergency Service Agreement, the District agrees to purchase at least two new ambulances annually.
-During 2018, the District approved the remounting of three existing ambulances with new chassis which were delivered in 2019.
-Additionally, the District approved in August 2019 the purchase of two response support vehicles to replace aging fleet vehicles not to exceed \$90,970. - In February 2019, the District approved the Schematic Design for the new Station 97. - The District agreed in June 2019 to upgrade the Bender office phone system for \$43,635. - The District continued construction on Stations 92 and 94.
-Construction and related costs for these stations totaled approximately \$5.7 million during 2019.
+During 2019, the District did not purchase any new ambulances.
+In 2020, five new ambulances were purchased to accommodate the increased vehicle need due to the addition of three medic units combined with no new purchases in 2019.
+These fleet additions were approved in July 2020 not to exceed \$1.6 million. - The District continued construction on Station 97 and was substantially complete at year end.
+Finalization and move in is anticipated for the 1st quarter of 2021. - The District completed construction on Stations 92 and 94.
+Construction and related costs for these stations totaled approximately \$6.6 million.